 There have been great extremes of weather in the last few years.
-Although many environmentalists and their supporting cast in the media want to blame green house gas related climate change, they are only partially right.
+Many environmentalists and their supporting cast in the media want to blame green house gas related climate change.
 Climate is changing...always has and always will.
 The only constant in nature is change.

-The kind of extremes we have experienced are related to a climate change to a cooling planet after a warming period, both associated with 60 year cycles in weather related to multidecadal cycles on the sun and in the oceans.
+The kind of extremes we have experienced are related to a cooling planet after a warming period, both associated with 60 year cycles in weather related to multidecadal cycles on the sun and in the oceans.